EVAWQ'S MANAGEMENT COMMITTEE MEMBERS

 Amie Carrington

 Working from the ground up is at the core of Amie's approach.
-This passion for people and community has helped her lead successful social services in the Northern Territory, Regional New South Wales, and now as CEO for the Domestic Violence Action Centre providing Domestic, Sexual and Family Violence support services in Ipswich, Toowoomba and Darling Downs regions.
+This passion for people and community has helped her lead successful social services in the Northern Territory, Regional New South Wales, and now as CEO for DVAC providing domestic, sexual and family violence support services in Ipswich, Toowoomba and Darling Downs regions.

 Amie is passionate about reducing gender-based violence in our communities and believes that this is best achieved through collaboration.
 Her leadership style focuses on empowering innovative and resilient teams to deliver high quality services.

-Amie has skills in Senior Management of human services, Not For Profit Governance and community development.
-Amie's qualifications include a BA Communications (Social Policy), University of Technology Sydney, Diploma of Management and Leadership (VERTO Institute), and is currently studying a Certificate of Not For Profit Governance (Governance Institute of Australia).
+Amie has skills in senior management of human services, not-for-profit Governance and community development.
+Amie's qualifications include a BA Communications- Social Policy (University of Technology Sydney), Diploma of Management and Leadership (VERTO Institute), and is currently studying a Certificate of Not For Profit Governance (Governance Institute of Australia).

 DVConnect